Why Strategy Fails When Structure Cannot Carry It

 Where Leaders Misdiagnose

-When strategy stalls, most organisations respond with:
+When strategy stalls, many businesses respond with more movement.

 • More planning.